MuniBalaji-Ambiti-31/CartPole_PPO/README.md

 # CartPolePPO

 ## 🎯 Project Overview
 This repository contains an implementation of Proximal Policy Optimization (PPO) for the CartPole-v1 environment using PyTorch and Gymnasium.
-It follows the specifications of CPEG 591 Assignment #10.

 ## ⚙️ Setup & Installation
 1. **Clone the repo**